Prismatic cohomology relative to $\delta$-rings: Introduction

 \paragraph{Background.} We will freely use the theory of prismatic cohomology as developed by Bhatt, Morrow, and Scholze~\cite{bms2}, Bhatt and Scholze~\cite{prisms}, and Bhatt and Lurie~\cite{bhatt-lurie-apc,bhatt-lurie-prism}.
 In particular, we use the notions of quasisyntomic rings from~\cite{bms2}, $\delta$-rings from~\cite{prisms} (and going back to~\cite{joyal-delta,joyal-witt}), animated $\delta$-rings and animated prisms from~\cite{bhatt-lurie-prism}, generalized Cartier--Witt divisors from~\cite{bhatt-lurie-apc,bhatt-lurie-prism}, and the prismatic site from~\cite{prisms} as well as its animated analogue from~\cite{bhatt-lurie-prism}.
 We also use animated commutative and derived commutative rings (as defined by Mathew), see \cite{raksit} for the latter.

 \paragraph{Notation.} Throughout this paper, we fix a prime number $p$.
 All $\delta$-ring theoretic notions are taken with respect to $p$ and quasisyntomic will be shorthand for quasisyntomic with respect to the prime $p$.
-Thus, for example, a map $A\rightarrow A'$ of commutative rings is quasisyntomic if $A'$ is $p$-completely flat over $A$ and $\L_{A'/A}$ has $p$-complete Tor-amplitude in $[0,1]$ (where we index throughout using the homological convention).\footnote{Note that our definition of quasisyntomic is not the same as that found in~\cite{bms2}, which requires the rings themselves to be derived $p$-complete, but agrees with the notion of $p$-quasisyntomic morphisms found in~\cite[Def.~C.9]{bhatt-lurie-apc}.} A commutative ring is bounded if it has bounded $p$-power torsion.
+Thus, for example, a map $A\rightarrow A'$ of commutative rings is quasisyntomic if $A'$ is $p$-completely flat over $A$ and $\L_{A'/A}$ has $p$-complete Tor-amplitude in $[0,1]$ (where we index throughout using the homological convention).
+Note that our definition of quasisyntomic is not the same as that found in~\cite{bms2}, which requires the rings themselves to be derived $p$-complete, but agrees with the notion of $p$-quasisyntomic morphisms found in~\cite[Def.~C.9]{bhatt-lurie-apc}.
+A commutative ring is bounded if it has bounded $p$-power torsion.
 A map $A\rightarrow A'$ of commutative rings is $p$-completely quasismooth if $\L_{A'/A}$ has $p$-complete Tor-amplitude in $[0,0]$.
 A map $A\rightarrow A'$ of commutative rings is $p$-completely quasi-\'etale if $\L_{A'/A}$ vanishes $p$-adically.

-\paragraph{Acknowledgments.} We thank Bhargav Bhatt, Akhil Mathew, and Adam Holeman for helpful conversations about this material and Johannes Ansch\"utz and Noah Riggenbach for extensive comments on a draft.
+\paragraph{Acknowledgments.} We thank Bhargav Bhatt, Adam Holeman, Deven Manam, and Akhil Mathew for helpful conversations about this material and Johannes Ansch\"utz and Noah Riggenbach for extensive comments on a draft.
 We also enjoyed two productive visits to Oberwolfach when many of the details in this paper were worked out.
 We thank MFO and its staff for providing such an ideal setting for research.
+We also thank the referees for extensive comments which have helped us substantially improve the paper.

 This paper also benefited from the opportunity of two of its authors to give a masterclass on the topic in Copenhagen in early 2023.
 We thank the organizers (Shachar Carmeli, Lars Hesselholt, Ryomei Iwasa, and Mikala Jansen) and the Copenhagen Centre for Geometry and Topology for the opportunity.